 speaker

 CEO and President

-Yeah, as I said I mean for SEA we are on the very low side because we have had our planned maintenance stop and we have also had good deliveries.
-As you saw on the slide I mean we are a little bit on the high side for MBSK still while the stock level for short fiber has come down and is I would say on a normal level.
-We have also seen in the market I think we have been rather disciplined in all areas both in wood and in pulp and also in container but I mean inventory levels in general are normal to in some areas also on the low side.
+Yeah, as I said, I mean, for SEA, we are on the very low side because we have had our planned maintenance stop and we've also had good deliveries.
+As you saw on the slide, I mean, we are a little bit on the high side for MBSK still, while the stock level for short fiber has come down.
+And it's, I would say, on a normal level.
+We've also seen in the market, I think we have been rather disciplined in all areas, both in wood and in pulp and also in containers.
+Inventory levels in general are normal in some areas, also on the low side.
 So I think that is beneficial when the underlying consumption is coming up here.
-So I mean then we can have a rather fast turn in some areas I would say.
+Then we can have a rather fast turn in some areas, I would say.

+speaker